Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Deep Neural Networks

 where $F > 0$ is a threshold.
 Since the form of DNNs is flexible, we control the size and complexity of it through the layers and parameters through the tuple $(L',S',B')$.
 Here, the internal dimensionality $D_\ell$ is implicitly regularized by the tuple.

 The explicit form of $\eta$ plays a critical role in DNNs, and numerous variations of activation functions have been suggested.
 We select several of the most representative activation functions in Figure \ref{fig:act}.
-To investigate a wide class of activation functions, we introduce the following assumption. \begin{assumption} An activation function $\eta:\R \to \R$ satisfies either of the following conditions: \begin{itemize} \item [(i)] There exist parameters $\gamma ,q \geq 1$ and $k \in \{0,1\}$ such that $\partial^{j}\eta$ exists at every point and is bounded for $j=1,...,N+1$.
-Furthermore, there exists $x' \in \R$ such that $\min_{j=1,...,N} |\partial^j \eta(x')| \geq c_\eta > 0$ with a constant $c_\eta > 0$.
-Further, both of the following hold:
+To investigate a wide class of activation functions, we introduce the following assumption. \begin{assumption} An activation function $\eta$ satisfies either of the following conditions: \begin{itemize} \item [(i)] For $N \in \N$, there exists $q \geq 1$ and $k \in \{0,1\}$ such that $\partial^{j}\eta$ exists at every point and is bounded for $j=1,...,N+1$.
+Furthermore, there exists $x' \in \R$ such that $\min_{j=1,...,N} |\partial^j \eta(x')| \geq c_\eta > 0$ with a constant $c_\eta > 0$, and the followings hold: